0xPolygonMiden/miden-base/docs/docs/architecture/transactions/transaction-kernel.md

 _Note: The executing account must expose the `auth_tx_rpo_falcon512` function in order for the transaction script to call it._

-## The Epilogue
+## The epilogue

-The Epilogue finalizes the transaction.
+The epilogue finalizes the transaction.
 It

 1. computes the final account hash
 2. if the account has changed, assert that the final account nonce is greater than the initial